shabbyrobe/amiss/doc/quickstart.rst

 Loading and Configuring
 -----------------------

-See :doc:`configuring` and :doc:`mapper/mapping` for more info.
+See :doc:`configuring` and :doc:`mapper/mapping` for more details.

 .. code-block:: php

     <?php

-    // Include autoloader.
-Amiss is PSR-0 compliant, so you can use any loader that
-    // supports that standard.
+    // Include and register autoloader (optional)
     require_once('/path/to/amiss/src/Loader.php');
     Amiss\Loader::register();